ScienceBasedTargets/SBTi-finance-tool/docs/getting_started.rst

     pip install git+git://github.com/OFBDABV/SBTi

+Or you can install the latest stable release from PyPi

+    pip install sbti

 The `API reference <https://ofbdabv.github.io/SBTi/autoapi/index.html>`_ should provide a clear overview of the module's API and its usage.

 .. toctree::